The Housemaid after 60 years

 Why Kim Ki-young’s 1960 classic remains such a significant masterpiece of Korean cinema

 This feature contains spoilers for The Housemaid (1960).
+You can read our spoiler-free review here.

 Any timeline of Korean cinema will include a large dot in 1960.
 The year Kim Ki-young’s masterpiece The Housemaid (Hanyeo) was released and took the nation’s cinema in a new direction forever.